meyerkev/commit-graph/README.md

 # commit-graph
-Make a bunch of commits so my GitHub graph looks good.
+Make a bunch of commits so my GitHub graph looks good to HR so that I can be allowed to talk to the person reading this.

 ## Usage